Severe Thunderstorm Warning issued for Chenango, Madison, Oneida, Otsego by NWS - News Break

 Severe Thunderstorm Warning issued for Chenango, Madison, Oneida, Otsego by NWS

-Effective: 2021-05-26 14:43:00 EDT Expires: 2021-05-26 15:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Binghamton.
+Effective: 2021-05-26 14:13:00 EDT Expires: 2021-05-26 15:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Chenango; Madison; Oneida; Otsego A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM EDT FOR SOUTHEASTERN ONEIDA...NORTHWESTERN OTSEGO...SOUTHEASTERN MADISON AND NORTHEASTERN CHENANGO COUNTIES At 242 PM EDT, severe thunderstorms were located along a line extending from 7 miles northeast of Middleville to near Plymouth, moving east at 30 mph.
+Target Area: Chenango; Madison; Oneida; Otsego The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southeastern Oneida County in central New York Northwestern Otsego County in central New York Southeastern Madison County in central New York Northern Chenango County in central New York * Until 315 PM EDT. * At 212 PM EDT, severe thunderstorms were located along a line extending from near Trenton Falls to near Taylor, moving east at 40 mph.
 HAZARD...60 mph wind gusts and penny size hail.
-SOURCE...Several reports of downed trees and wires with this line of thunderstorms.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Brookfield, Edmeston, Waterville, Sherburne, Pittsfield, Springfield, Richfield Springs, Burlington, New Berlin and Columbus.
+SOURCE...Law enforcement.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Utica, Eaton, Paris, Deerfield, Hamilton, Whitesboro, New York Mills, Yorkville, Brookfield and Augusta.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov